 Does Renters Insurance Cover Bed Bugs?

-If you have a situation where you discover you have bed bugs you might wonder if your renters insurance covers bed bug infestation.
-Renter's insurance, like home and condo insurance cover sudden and accidental damages caused by insured perils.
-Although a bed bug infestation may feel like a sudden and accidental damage, it is not covered by renter's insurance or by other home insurance; here is what you need to know about bed bugs, your insurance and what's covered or not.
+If you have a situation where you discover you have bed bugs you might wonder if your renter's insurance covers bed bug infestation.
+Renter's insurance, like home and condo insurance, covers sudden and accidental damages caused by insured perils.
+Although a bed bug infestation may feel like sudden and accidental damage, it is not covered by renter's insurance or by other home insurance; here is what you need to know about bed bugs, your insurance and what's covered or not.

 There are two main reasons bed bug infestations or losses related to bed bugs will not be covered on a renter's policy.

 Two Reasons Insurance and Bed Bugs Don't Mix